 When several agile development teams work on the same codebase, how do we minimize chaos, and ensure there's a clean, releasable version at the end of every iteration?
 Here Henrik Kniberg outlines the scheme used in "Scrum and XP from the Trenches".
 This paper is not so much for version control experts as for the rest of us, who just want to learn simple and useful ways to collaborate.

-Organizations often introduce Best Practices as part of a change program or quality initiative.
-These can take a number of forms, from cheat sheets to full-blown consultant-led methodologies, complete with the requisite auditing and accreditation.
-In this article, Dan North shows how best practices can not only fail to help, but even have a severe negative impact on your top performers.
+Many organizations loves best practices and thinks it helps.
+In this article, Dan North shows how they can not only fail to help, but even have a severe negative impact on your top performers.
+17

 Architecture is often described non-tangible in documents or is entirely technology-driven.
 Markus Völter describes a third approach; to evolve a formal language of your architecture.
 10